kapowaz/rider-code-workshop.github.io/README.md

     6. Any other interesting list of things you can think of
 5. (optional) embed a widget, e.g. your Strava profile, Soundcloud player, Spotify playlist, Twitter timeline, a favourite YouTube video etc.

-## Okay, now let’s do some stuff with CSS
+## Making your profile page _look nicer!_

-First of all, show them the web inspector tools as a way of changing stuff dynamically
+First of all, use the Web Inspector tools to change and play with your layout dynamically.
+Some ideas for things students might want to try playing with to improve how their profile page looks:

 1. Change the typography
 2. Change the background and text colour
 3. Give the layout a maximum width so that it doesn’t occupy the whole width of the window at larger sizes
-4. Make your “about me” text sit alongside your photo
+4. Make your “about me” text sit alongside your photo (`float` plus `clear` — more advanced!)
 5. GO NUTS!

 ## Publishing your website